csiro/nrca-phylodist/readme.md

 The output is a tab separated file with columns for the scientific name, degree of separation and patristic distance.
 See the file phylodists_Erigeron_bonariensis.tsv for an example that was used as a case study in the published paper.

 ## Citation and contact information
 Submitted paper: 'Phylogenomics-driven host test list selection for weed biological control'.
-The corresponding author of the paper is Alexander Schmidt-Lebuhn ([alexander.s-l\@csiro.au](mailto:alexander.s-l@csiro.au){.email}).
+The corresponding author of the paper is Alexander Schmidt-Lebuhn (alexander.s-l@csiro.au).